LenaWang03/Paimon2.0/README.md

 Diona removed from list Healers

+My events do log things so this section doesn't apply, BUT, under the event that the application closes and no events are logged, here is why:

 No events are logged when the program runs if the user decides to not perform any actions with the two actions that are being logged.
 For an example, a user might just want to view their lists instead of adding or deleting from them.